JamesPBurke/TwitterDeAuth/README.md

 # TwitterDeAuth
 A hacky Python program for de-authorizing apps on your Twitter account.

+## Disclaimer

+This program will click around your screen.
+When it works correctly, it performs as described.
+But it might malfunction.
+It has passed minima testing.
+It is provided only as an example (as a result of my first attempt) of how pyautogui can be used to automate repetitive clicking tasks that involve some minimal image processing.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.